openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

    ![xDrip+ Basic Settings 2](../images/xDrip_Basic2.png)

 * **InterApp-Settings** (Broadcast)
-   If you are going to use a DIY closed loop system and the data should be forwarded to i.e. AndroidAPS you have to activate broadcasting in xDrip+ in Inter-App settings.
+   If you are going to use AndroidAPS and the data should be forwarded to i.e. AndroidAPS you have to activate broadcasting in xDrip+ in Inter-App settings.
 * In order for the values to be equal, you should activate "Send the displayed glucose value".
 * If you have also activated "Accept treatments" and broadcasting in AAPS, then xDrip+ will receive insulin, carbs and basal rate information from your DIY closed loop system and can estimate the hypo prediction etc. more accurately.